 Below is a list of definitions for LGBTQIA students.
 People may identify with a variety of identities, and more definitions can be found here.

-- Gay: a male-identified person whose primary sexual and romantic feelings are for people of the same sex.
+- Gay: A male identified person who is attracted to other male identified people.
 While many people use this term only to refer to gay men, others use it as a general term to include both men and women: for example, “the gay community.”

 - Intersex: A person born with biological characteristics (anatomy, chromosomes, and/or hormones) that exist outside the current system of sex assignment.
 Approximately 1.7% of the population.

 - Asexual: A person who does not experience sexual desire.
 This person may or may not feel romantically attracted to people.